When Google reports “labeled for reuse with modification”

 Will the usage rights filter on Google Advanced Image Search protect me?

 Sorry.
-But, even the usage rights filter on Google Advanced Image Search will not protect you from liability from copyright infringement.
+But, even the usage rights filter on Google Advanced Image Search will not protect you from liability of copyright infringement.
 Here is what Google says about this

 …Google has no way of knowing whether the license is legitimate, so we aren’t making any representation that the content is actually or lawfully licensed.